What is the oxidation and reduction reactions?

-Sulfur dioxide gas passes through a red ferric sulfate solution it turns greenish ferrous sulfate solution.
+When SO2 passes through a red ferric sulfate solution, it turns into a greenish ferrous sulfate solution.

 Fe₂(SO₄)₃ + 2SO₂ + H₂O ⇆ 2FeSO₄ + 2H₂SO₄

-In the above reaction ferric sulfate removes sulfate to form ferrous sulfate.
+In the above reaction, electronegative sulfate removes form ferric sulfate.
 Thus ferric sulfate reduced to form ferrous sulfate.